 In the tech industry people are more likely to find tricks, something same happened with this latest feature of WhatsApp.
 Spanish Android blog, Android Jefe claimed that deleted WhatsApp messages can be seen, the messages are present in the android notification log regardless of whether it has been deleted by the sender.

-What we found is that the messages are stored in the notification register of the Android system.
-So, it’s just a matter of entering that record to see the messages that the other person deleted, the blog said
+What we found is that the messages are stored in the notification register of the Android system of your smartphone.
+So, it’s just a matter of entering that record to see the messages that the other person deleted.

-So here are is what we are going to do, access the notification register, and read the messages.
-Don’t worry if you feel difficult it is way too easy thanks to the large developer community of Android.
+So here are what we are going to do, access the notification register, and read the messages.
+Don’t worry if you feel difficult? it is way too easy thanks to the large developer community of Android.
 Let me guide you.

 As I mentioned above it is way too easy, download the Notif Log notification history app from Google Play store.